Cambridge University Light Entertainment Society: Recent history

-The society returned to comedy and pantomime in the 1990s and 2000s, interpreting stories such as Dick Whittington, Wind in the Willows and Snow White.
+The society returned to comedy and pantomime in the 1990s and 2000s, interpreting stories such as Dick Whittington, The Wind in the Willows and Snow White.
 After a brief lull in the early 2000s, when membership was down to just a handful of students, CULES was revived in 2002 after a successful pantomime of Little Red Riding Hood.
 Since then, there have been two parallel productions for each term.
 2003 saw the introduction of an Easter term production of four short plays around a common theme (for example, in 2003, Shakespeare was parodied in CULES productions of Othello, Romeo and Juliet, The Tempest and Macbeth).

 The society has adapted Cinderella and The Lion, the Witch and the Wardrobe for pantomime, performed plays such as A Charming Little Murder Mystery and Diary of a Nobody.
 It has even created entirely new pantomime scripts (for example Once Upon a Time).

 Links with Oxford and other Light Entertainment Societies

-As the society grew, it reestablished links with its sister society at Oxford University, the Oxford University Light Entertainment Society (OULES), which had been re-founded by a former CULES member several years previously.
+As the society grew, it reestablished links with its sister society at the University of Oxford, the Oxford University Light Entertainment Society (OULES), which had been re-founded by a former CULES member several years previously.
 Every summer, the two societies had organised a joint production in the form of VOLES (the Various Other Light Entertainment Societies), which mostly performed for homes for the elderly in rural Britain.
 In addition to VOLES, the two societies organised an annual Varsity match (in the tradition of rivalry between the two universities).
 The two societies would perform a play jointly, with one performing the first act, the other the second, and the third being performed by a mixed cast, the winner being declared by a panel of judges, who would award points not only for acting, but also for improvisation, phony accents, and use of spurious words, amongst others.
 The first Varsity match, in 2003, was a tie (won by Oxford after a tiebreaking game of rock, paper, scissors), and the tradition has continued since.

 A very successful society has existed for over 6 years at Sheffield University, having been set up by former Oxford Student and OULES members.
 Their name is USLES – The University of Sheffield Light Entertainment Society.